Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment options for infantile hemangiopericytomas include the following:

-Several studies have reported on tumors in children that were more akin to infantile myofibromatosis or hemangiopericytoma.[
+Several studies have reported on soft tissue sarcomas in children that were more akin to infantile myofibromatosis or hemangiopericytoma.[

 The lesion can present as a single subcutaneous nodule (myofibroma) most commonly involving the head and neck region, or lesions can affect multiple skin areas, muscle, and bone (myofibromatosis).[

-An autosomal dominant form of infantile myofibromatosis has been described.
-It is associated with germline mutations of the PDGFRB gene, with the R561C variant being most commonly observed.[
+An inherited autosomal dominant form of infantile myofibromatosis has been described.
+It is associated with germline variants of the PDGFRB gene, with the R561C variant being most commonly observed.[

 The European Society for Paediatric Oncology Host Genome Working Group developed counseling and germline testing guidelines for these groups of children.
 This group recommends germline analysis for children with infantile myofibromatosis who have at least one of the following criteria:[

-These lesions have an excellent prognosis and can regress spontaneously.
-About one-third of cases with multicentric involvement will also have visceral involvement, and the prognosis for these patients is poor.[
+Patients with these tumors usually have an excellent prognosis and the tumors can regress spontaneously.
+However, about one-third of cases with multicentric involvement will also have visceral involvement, and the prognosis for these patients is poor.[

 Treatment options for infantile myofibromatosis include the following:

-Case reports have described prompt tumor regression in patients with infantile myofibromatosis that have PDGFRB mutations when treated with tyrosine kinase inhibitors like imatinib and sunitinib, which inhibit the gain-of-function mutated PDGFRB in the tumor.[
+Case reports have described prompt tumor regression in patients with infantile myofibromatosis that have PDGFRB variants when treated with tyrosine kinase inhibitors like imatinib and sunitinib, which inhibit the PDGFRB gain-of-function variant in the tumor.[

 Tumors of uncertain differentiation have many subtypes, including the following: